Matt Cullen: Carolina Hurricanes and New York Rangers

 Cullen at the Hurricanes Stanley Cup parade.

 As the Hurricanes qualified for the 2006 Stanley Cup playoffs, they faced off against the Montreal Canadiens in the Eastern Conference quarterfinals.
-Cullen scored his first playoff goal in Game 1 of their series and added a second goal and an assist in Game 2.
+Cullen scored his first playoff goal in game one of their series and added a second goal and an assist in game two.
 Cullen scored his third goal of the series in Game 5 to help give the Hurricanes a 2–1 win.
 Despite losing the first two games, the Hurricanes won the next four to clinch the series and advance to the Eastern Conference semifinals against the New Jersey Devils.
 Cullen tallied an assist in Game 1 and ended the six-game series against New Jersey with four points.
 The Hurricanes then advanced to the Eastern Conference final against the Buffalo Sabres.
 After losing Game 1, Cullen tallied two assists in Game 2 to help the Hurricanes tie the series 1-1.
 The assists pushed into fourth place on the team in scoring.
-He then tallied two assists in Game 5 and another assist in Game 6 to help the Hurricanes advance to the 2006 Stanley Cup Finals.
+He then tallied two assists in game five and another assist in game six to help the Hurricanes advance to the 2006 Stanley Cup Final.
 After going goalless through four games, Cullen assisted on two goals in Game 7 to help the Hurricanes clinch their first Stanley Cup in franchise history.
 He finished the playoffs with four goals and 14 assists for 18 points through 25 games.

 After the season ended, Cullen became an unrestricted free agent.
 He subsequently signed a four-year, $11.2 million contract with the New York Rangers.
-He scored a goal in Game 4 of the Rangers' first-round series against the Atlanta Thrashers to help them advance to the second round.
+He scored a goal in game four of the Rangers' first-round series against the Atlanta Thrashers to help them advance to the second round.
 After one season with the Rangers, Cullen was traded back to the Hurricanes in exchange for Andrew Hutchinson, Joe Barnes, and a third-round draft pick in 2008.

 On February 22, 2009, Cullen scored the first NHL hat-trick in a game against the Colorado Avalanche.